HiccupHan/HiccupHan.github.io/README.md

 ```

 #### Results
 Surprisingly, to maintain 90% cumulative variance, 17 principal components are needed, which is a far cry from reducing the dataset by a substantial amount.
+All of the features are almost equally important.

 By using Ridge Regression with only 17 principal components, a noticeable performance degradation can already be observed, since RMSE becomes 2.8954.
 Accuracy is still reasonable but significant lower at 62.14% using the same metric of a tolerance of 2 points.
 That tolerance needs to be increased to more than 6 to see similar performance, which is acceptable.
 <table>
   <tr>
     <td style="width:33%; text-align:center;"><img src="assets/IMG/pcapred.png" alt="Image 1" width="100%" /></td>